 There are several published methods for creating mappings between triangle meshes, mostly with the goal of creating shape transformations.
-An early paper on this topic is [Kent et al. 1992] in which the authors map convex and star-shaped objects onto a unit sphere.
+An early article on this topic is Kent et al. [1992] in which the authors map convex and star-shaped objects onto a unit sphere.
 Correspondence between two shapes is then defined through the intermediate shape of the sphere.
-Kaul and Rossignac construct a Parameterized Interpolating Polyhedron (PIP) representing the evolving shape such that faces of the evolving shape have consistent orientation, and vertices move on a straight line from source to target [Kaul and Rossignac 1991].
-Kanai et al. use harmonic maps to generate a transformation between two shapes that are homeomorphic to a sphere [Kanai et al. 1997].
+Kaul and Rossignac construct a parameterized interpolating polyhedron (PIP) representing the evolving shape such that faces of the evolving shape have consistent orientation, and vertices move on a straight line from source to target [Kaul and Rossignac 1991].
+Kanai et al. [1997] use harmonic maps to generate a transformation between two shapes that are homeomorphic to a sphere.
 A harmonic mapping embeds a 3D object onto a 2D disk by positioning the single loop boundary of the object onto the boundary of a disk [Eells and Sampson 1988].
-Additional user control and transformations between non-spherical homeomorphic shapes are handled in [Kanai et al. 2000].
-Gregory et al. produce morphs by having the user select corresponding vertices on two polyhedra of the same genus.
-Their system automatically decomposes the polyhedra into patches based on these feature points [Gregory et al. 1998].
-Lee et al. developed MAPS (Multiresolution Adaptive Parameterization of Surfaces) to establish a correspondence between a detailed mesh and a simplified version of the same mesh [Lee et al. 1998].
-In [Lee et al. 1999], they establish a correspondence between the base domains of source and target shapes for shape morphing.
-Praun et al. use a restricted brush fire algorithm to construct correspondences between multiple surfaces based on feature points identified by the user [Praun et al. 2001].
+Additional user control and transformations between non-spherical homeomorphic shapes are handled in Kanai et al. [2000].
+Gregory et al. [1998] produce morphs by having the user select corresponding vertices on two polyhedra of the same genus.
+Their system automatically decomposes the polyhedra into patches based on these feature points.
+Lee et al. [1998] developed MAPS (Multiresolution Adaptive Parameterization of Surfaces) to establish a correspondence between a detailed mesh and a simplified version of the same mesh.
+Lee et al. [1999], establish a correspondence between the base domains of source and target shapes for shape morphing.
+Praun et al. [2001] use a restricted brush fire algorithm to construct correspondences between multiple surfaces based on feature points identified by the user.

 The parametric mesh correspondence methods described above are constrained to transformations between meshes of a common genus.
-Takahashi et al. overcome this restriction by allowing the specification of a key-frame mesh in space and time where the topological transition takes place [Takahashi et al. 2001].
+Takahashi et al. [2001] overcome this restriction by allowing the specification of a key-frame mesh in space and time where the topological transition takes place.
 The key-frame mesh binds two surfaces of differing topologies through a pair of faces, each of which is homeomorphic to one of the two surfaces.
-A correspondence is established between each source mesh and the key-frame mesh using the method of [Ohbuchi et al. 2001].
+A correspondence is established between each source mesh and the key-frame mesh using the method of Ohbuchi et al. [2001].